-2025 Next College Football Coach Fired Odds: Wisconsin's Luke Fickell Is In A Pickle
+2025 Next College Football Coach Fired Odds: Maryland's Mike Locksley Feels The Heat

 Promo Code: BOOKIES

-Among the coaches dispatched this season: Sam Pittman (Arkansas), Mike Gundy (Oklahoma State), DeShaun Foster (UCLA), Brent Pry (Virginia Tech), James Franklin (Penn State) and Billy Napier (Florida).
+Among the coaches dispatched this season: Sam Pittman (Arkansas), Mike Gundy (Oklahoma State), DeShaun Foster (UCLA), Brent Pry (Virginia Tech), James Franklin (Penn State), Billy Napier (Florida) and Hugh Freeze (Auburn).

-Wisconsin's Luke Fickell has moved into the top spot of our 2025 Next College Football Coach Fired list entering Week 9.
+Maryland's Mike Locksley displaces Wisconsin's Luke Fickell atop our 2025 Next College Football Coach Fired list entering Week 11.

 Promo Code: BOOKIES20X